Twisted Quasimaps and Symplectic Duality for Hypertoric Spaces: Introduction

 \end{theorem} Here $\bases^!$ indexes torus fixed points of $\XX$, and the other quantities are explained in the body of the paper.
 This formula may of course be obtained by other, more direct means, but it appears here as a natural expression of representation theoretic structures on the Coulomb branch.
 We may summarize our computations by the following very schematic diagram:

-An appealing feature of our approach is that that we can deduce Theorem \ref{thm:mainthm0} directly from a Koszul duality between modules categories over the quantizations of $\tloops \XX$ and $\per \XX^!$.
-This Koszul duality, established in the finite dimensional setting in \cite{BLPWtorico}, is a basic expected feature of symplectically dual spaces.
+An appealing feature of our approach is that that we can deduce Theorem \ref{thm:mainthm0} directly from a Koszul duality between category $\cO$ for $\tloops \XX$ and $\per \XX^!$.
+The Koszul duality, established in the finite dimensional setting in \cite{BLPWtorico}, is a basic expected feature of symplectically dual spaces.
 Thus we are able to relate in a precise way two seemingly distinct relationships between dual resolutions: one categorical, the other enumerative.

+There is an additional wrinkle to our story.
+Category $\cO$ depends on two parameters : a cocharacter of the hamiltonian torus acting on $\XX$, and a stability condition determining a birational model of $\XX$.
+We are interested in simple modules lying in category $\cO$ on $\loops \XX$ for {\em opposite} torus cocharacters.
+Dually, we must consider category $\cO$ for opposite birational models of $\per \XX^!$.
+This leads us to compose Koszul duality with Ringel duality, which eventually explains the appearance of the tilting module.

 We should note that to avoid dealing with the potential pathologies of infinite dimensional spaces, we work extensively with finite dimensional and finite type approximations to $\tloops \XX$ and $\per \XX^!$, and limits of these.
 It would be interesting to work directly on the limit spaces, and develop in this context the full analogues of the finite dimensional theory - module categories, Koszul dualities and their ilk.
 A second interesting direction is to replace the hypertoric space $\XX$ by a Nakajima quiver variety, or more generally the Higgs branch of a non-abelian reductive group $G$.
-The analogue of $\per \XX^!$ in this case may be a periodic version of the Coulomb branch of $\XX$ defined in \cite{BFN}.
-Our approach may also be compared to the interesting paper \cite{bullimore2016vortices}; we hope that our perspective will be complementary to that one.
+The analogue of $\per \XX^!$ in this case may be a periodic version of the Coulomb branch of $\XX$ defined in \cite{MR3952347}.
+Our approach may also be compared to the interesting paper \cite{MR3893100}; we hope that our perspective will be complementary to that one.
+The reader may also compare our description of the quasimap moduli spaces with that of \cite{MR4616688}.

 The structure of our paper is as follows.
 We begin with a review of hypertoric varieties, their quantizations and the module categories attached to these, as described in \cite{musson1998invariants, BLPWtorico, GDKD}.
 We hope these sections will be helpful to readers less familiar with the combinatorics of hypertoric spaces.
 We then turn to enumerative geometry, and recall the definition of twisted quasimaps from \cite{kim2016stable}.
 The last two sections of our paper introduce the hypertoric loop space and its symplectic dual, and apply the general theory from the previous sections to these rather unusual hypertoric varieties to obtain our formulae for quasimap invariants.